• Home

 The FED controls inflation by removing liquidity from circulation and reducing pressures for banks to add liquidity into circulation.

-Arrows marked "created" show when money is debited from the FED thus creating money and crediting it to accounts in the economy.
+Arrows marked "created" show when reserve currency is debited from the FED thus creating the currency and crediting it to accounts in the economy.

-Arrows marked "destroyed" show when money is debited from accounts in the economy and credited to the FED thus the money ceases.
+Arrows marked "destroyed" show when reserve currency is debited from accounts in the economy and credited to the FED.

 The Federal Reserve is constantly creating and destroying money.

-The TGA keeps a daily balance of $300 billion, which means that it constantly removes $300 billion more from the economy than it adds to it.
+The Treasury keeps a TGA daily balance of $300 to $600 billion, which means that it constantly removes that much more than it spends.

 The constant generation and removal of money keeps the money flowing.
 When money circulates to someone who saves it, then its value is reduced by interest accumulations when it is loaned out.
 Eventually it stops circulating due to lack of borrowers.